 11.1 In these Conditions, the following rules apply:

-(a) references to terms defined by the DBS (including in any glossary of terms provided by them from time to time on their website) shall apply as if defined in these Conditions;
+(a) references to terms defined by a Relevant Authority (including in any glossary of terms provided by them from time to time on their website) shall apply as if defined in these Conditions;

 (b) a person includes a natural person, corporate or unincorporated body (whether or not having separate legal personality);